dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-06-09-science-with-objects.md

 This has been a long post but the key idea is just this:

-> The power of using objects lies in their organizing ability
+> The power of objects is in their organizing ability

 In particular